 International students (students with F1 and J1 visas) are required to be full-time students every semester; this means they must complete at least 12 units per semester.
 An international student who needs to take a semester off, must first contact the NYU Office of Global Services, then contact Gallatin’s Office of Advising at (212) 998-7320.
 International students may not register to maintain matriculation without the permission of both offices.

-Students who receive financial aid (loans, grants, and scholarships), you should contact the Office of Financial Aid, to learn more about financial aid ramifications.
+Students who receive financial aid (loans, grants, and scholarships) should contact the Office of Financial Aid, to learn more about financial aid ramifications.